Apply for a Research Grant

 Since 2016, we have funded nearly $3 million in cutting edge, innovative, and life-saving research.
 In 2020, we are committed to fund additional $1.1 million in research.
 We will award three grants in young-onset colorectal cancer research.
 Each will be a multi-year grant in the amount of $300,000.
 In addition, we will award one colorectal cancer health disparity grant, which will be a multi-year grant in the amount of $200,000.

+The applications period for the 2020 grant cycle is now closed.
 Additional funding for colorectal cancer prevention research may become available pending further financial support.
 Continue to visit our research funding page for future updates.
-Applications for the young-onset and health disparities grants are currently being accepted.
-The application deadline is 11:59 pm, Wednesday April 15, 2020.

 Colorectal cancer is the second most common cancer diagnosed in men and women in the United States and is the second leading cause of cancer-related deaths in men and women combined.
 According to the American Cancer Society, it is expected that 145,600 new cases of colorectal cancer will be diagnosed and about 51,020 people will die of colorectal cancer in 2019.
 While the death rate from colorectal cancer has been dropping in both men and women for several decades, the five -year survival rate among all patients is only 64%.
 It is believed that a primary driver for this downward trend in mortality is an increase in screening, prevention, and early detection strategies.
 The US preventive services task force recommends screening for colorectal cancer in adults beginning at age 50 years old.
 However, due to the rising incidence of colorectal cancer among young-adults who are younger than 50 years old, the American Cancer Society recommended in summer 2018 to reduce the initial screening age to 45.